MiguelRipoll23/homebridge-securitysystem/README.md

 Homebridge plugin that creates a security system accessory that can be triggered by HomeKit accessories.

 ## Installation
 If you already have Homebridge installed, skip to step two!
-If you had any issues installing this module previously, they're solved now and you should be able to install this module successfully.

 1. Install Homebridge using `npm install -g --unsafe-perm homebridge`.
 2. Install the plugin using `npm install -g --unsafe-perm homebridge-securitysystem`.